Productivity¶

 0.9100317671866922

-- Join both date ranges and analyze as a whole
+- Combine both date ranges and analyze them together.

 Index alignment¶

-- There is no more limitation of each Pandas array being required to have the same index.
+- There is no longer a limitation requiring each Pandas array to have the same index.
 Indexes of all arrays that should broadcast against each other are automatically aligned, as long as they have the same data type.

 >>> btc_data = vbt.YFData.pull("BTC-USD")